Area Status: Open

 The Manistee River Trail follows the east shore of the Manistee River for 8.8 miles through rolling hills.
 The trail traverses past several wetlands and there are bridges crossing two creeks.
 A waterfall near the northern end of the trail is very popular with many hikers.
 The Manistee River Trail/North Country National Scenic Trail connector is also the site of the largest wooden suspension bridge in Lower Michigan.
 Several observation sites along the trail provide hikers with vista views of the Manistee River and surrounding area.
 There are several dispersed campsites along the trail.

 A 23-mile loop trail is formed with the Manistee River Trail along the Manistee River.
-The loop trail can be accessed from the Marilla and Upper Branch Trailheads for the North Country National Scenic Trail and the Red Bridge and Seaton Creek accesses for the Manistee River Trail.
+The loop trail can be accessed from the Marilla and Upper River Road Trailheads for the North Country National Scenic Trail and the Red Bridge and Seaton Creek accesses for the Manistee River Trail.

 At a Glance